-The TechCrunch Survey of Tech Startup Hubs in England and Wales – TechCrunch
+The TechCrunch Survey of tech startup hubs in England and Wales – TechCrunch

 The more founders/investors we hear from in a particular city, the more likely it is that city will be featured in TechCrunch.

-This is the follow-up to the huge survey of investors (see also below) we’ve done over the last six or more months, largely in capital cities.
+This is the follow-up to the huge survey of investors we’ve done over the last six or more months, largely in capital cities.

 In the first wave of surveys, the cities we wrote about were largely capitals.
 You can see them listed here.